Sangamrai10/backend-Self-Practice/README.md

 2.open the folder on code editor
 3.create "#README.md" file
 4.create git repository on github
-5.return to vscode and initialize your repository
+5.return to vscode and initialize your repository and commit your first file

 #set-up
 1.initialize your project with "npm init"